Corallo/Chess-bot/README.md

 - [x] Catch exception when failing to move, and just make it try again
 - [x] Draw detection doesn't seem to work properly
 - [x] Fix bug that was making black lose intentionally
+- [ ] Fix crash when engine return -inf for checkmate

 ## Notes for myself in the future